 - and the Fiori Lighthouse scenarios as a discussion starter for future innovation desires

 Selecting apps only based on past usage or what you know from Business Suite can result in missing some of the best new innovations of SAP S/4HANA.
 However now that there are over 1680 Fiori apps available, trying to find the best new apps to use can be challenging.
 So the Fiori lighthouse scenarios is a concise deck to highlight some of the best of the best apps for selected core business roles and industries.
 The intention is to use the deck as a starting point for discussions with the business.

-We also have a UX Virtual Bootcamp video explaining the Fiori Lighthouse scenarios deck further here which customers and partners can use to upskill.
+You an also watch a UX Virtual Bootcamp video explaining the Fiori Lighthouse scenarios deck further here which customers and partners can use to upskill.

 TIP: Remember always when discussing innovations to consider the strategic priorities and appetite for change expressed by the executive level sponsor and your business stakeholders of your SAP S/4HANA project.
 You should never assume business users are change-averse or change-ready based on your personal preference or even your previous project experience.
 That said, where there is a clear need and a good fit it can be worth at least having a pros/cons discussion.

 You should also check out the What’s New Viewer for SAP S/4HANA and try searching on the keyword fiori.
 The What’s New Viewer contains a summary of all changes from SAP S/4HANA 1610 and above.